algorand-coding-challenges/challenge-1/README.md

-# Algorand Fix The Bug Campaign
+# Algorand Coding Challenge: Fix The Bug!

 ## How to Participate